 More than that, being a small local company, working with local people and materials, you will find that our approach is to listen to your aspirations for the finished job carefully.
 Only then can the job be completed in keeping with your wishes, the character of your building and the local surroundings.
 Call us on the number shown or click in the header of any page to tell us what you need for your perfect home.

-For any problems with your flat roof, pitched roof, gable, gambrel or hip roof, call us or click in the header of any page to send an email and get a quick response.
+Just give us a call or click in the header of any page to send us an email to get the ball rolling.

 Shirenewton is a small village in MonmouthshireThe name Shirenewton has had several variations over the years, such as Sheref Newton, Neweton, Nether Went, and Nova Villa.
 The present name derives from the creation of the village in a forest clearing by the Sheriff of Gloucester, Walter Fitzherbert, around AD 1100.
 It means "Sheriff's New Tun".
 Tun is the old word for a homestead.
 There has recently been some controversy over the Welsh name for the village, but this has been confirmed by the Place Names Standardisation Committee of the Welsh Language Board to be Drenewydd Gelli-farch, which is normally translated to "new settlement at the stallion's grove".